Skip to content

 Data Collection

-A user experience team structure where UX professionals are embedded within different teams across an organization.
+Decentralized UX team model is an organizational structure where UX professionals are embedded within different product or functional teams.

-Designs in user interfaces that trick users into doing things they might not want to do.
+Deceptive patterns are user interface designs that trick users into doing things they might not intend, impacting trust and ethics in UX.

 Diary Study